themchn/note_keeping/README.md

 # note_keeping
-Scripts for creation and syncronizatin of notes.
+Wrapper script for fzf, ripgrep, and vim for the searching, viewing, editing, and creating notes.
-Currently REQUIRES fzf and ripgrep.
+Currently REQUIRES fzf, ripgrep, and vim.
-RECOMMENDED to have is incrond

 notes.sh takes no arguments for creation/searching/reading notes but accepts delete as $1 for deleting note files.
-Be sure to set the $notes_dir default if you aren't using $HOME/gitjournal vim is currently hardcoded as the editor but that can be changed easily enough.
+Be sure to set the $notes_dir default if you are not using this with Nextcloud's Notes app in default direction configuration. vim is currently hardcoded as the editor but the this could be changed relatively easily.

-sync_notes.sh pulls and pushes changes to git.
-This was designed to be used in conjunction with incrond for automatic syncing to git.

-This was written with gitjournal for android in mind https://gitjournal.io/ and note creation follows gitjournal's template for seamless transition.
+This repo no longer has anything to handling syncing.
+I've moved from gitjournal to nextcloud notes.